Close-up of one of Gary LaFontaine's high-profile spider flies. (Gary LaFontaine photo)

 As I fished through the New England summer, I noted the moments of effectiveness of such basically sprightly flies as the Bivisible, Spider, and Variant.
 Although a high-floating pattern did not simulate the exact body-form of an insect, the trout apparently responded to the "tip-toe" impression.
 The aloof stance of the fly perched on the surface film.
 Development has scaled both concepts to successful extremes, the no-hackle and the all-hackle, and both style of replica that deceived the trout, both as an attractor pattern covering a blank stream and as an imitator pattern matching a hatch of active insects.

-In the history of fly fishing there have been two divergent approaches towards fooling the trout into accepting a dry fly as an actual insect.
+The brook, a brazen speck of ecological morality amidst a cramp of industrial squeeze, existed unnoticed and unspoiled, hidden as it rumbled deep within the notch of the valley.
+(Gary LaFontaine photo) In the history of fly fishing there have been two divergent approaches towards fooling the trout into accepting a dry fly as an actual insect.
 With contrasting reasoning, the artificial fly has evolved into either a flush pattern designed to float in the surface film or a hackle pattern designed to float on the surface film.
 Development has scaled both concepts to successful extremes, the no-hackle and the all-hackle, and both styles of dry fly are found in the fly box of the modern angler.

 The dry fly as a flush imitation is as old as the practice of "cracking" a wet fly free of excess moisture, thereby momentarily achieving a surface drift.
 In the evolution of American dry fly angling a number of theorists have tied flush patterns: E. R. Hewitt on his Neversink River stretch clipped the hackle top and bottom on a fly to approximate the natural drift of a stonefly.
-A man named Brush received an early patent on a design of the parachute fly, and E. Hille, in a letter to Ray Bergman published in the 1952 revised edition of Trout, described his Emergent Dry Nymph as a hackle-less upwing pattern.
-Vincent Marinaro, in the classic Modern Dry Fly Code, developed surface-level constructions such as the Jassid and Quill-Bodied Spinner to imitate terrestrials and mayflies.
-Most recently, Doug Swisher and Carl Richards, in their Selective Trout, expanded the concept of flush patterns by matching no-hackle and para-dun patterns to an extensive range of exact insect counterparts.
+A man named Brush received an early patent on a design of the parachute fly, and E. Hille, in a letter to Ray Bergman published in the 1952 revised edition of Trout , described his Emergent Dry Nymph as a hackle-less upwing pattern.
+Vincent Marinaro, in the classic Modern Dry Fly Code , developed surface-level constructions such as the Jassid and Quill-Bodied Spinner to imitate terrestrials and mayflies.
+Most recently, Doug Swisher and Carl Richards, in their Selective Trout , expanded the concept of flush patterns by matching no-hackle and para-dun patterns to an extensive range of exact insect counterparts.

 The exact-form imitation of the flush pattern is especially valuable on gentle flows, where trout in a cycle of selective feeding carefully inspect drifting fare.
 The fly presents a realistic visual representation of the wings and the body of an insect.
 The upright wings appear initially within the window of vision of the trout.
 The body of the fly sharpens into distinct view as the fish approaches the pattern.
 The acceptance by a trout of a correctly matching fly is characteristically an assured and gentle strike, the fish certain that the prostrate image is safely mired in the film.